 |How Does Mediation Work?|

-After each party’s comments, the mediators will then help you to specify issues you wish to address and to have a problem solving discussion.
-In problem solving, the parties look at possible ways to resolve the issues at hand.
+After each person’s comments, the mediators will then help you specify issues you wish to address and to have a problem solving discussion.
+In problem solving, the individuals look at possible ways to resolve the issues at hand.
 This part of the mediation focuses on proposing creative alternatives and on flexibility in considering the options.
-Both parties are encouraged to work together at tackling their problem and with devising solutions that work for them.
+Both persons are encouraged to work together at tackling their problem, to offer their contributions for improvements, and to co-create solutions that work for them.

-It may be that one solution or a set of solutions will best meet the needs of the parties.
-The mediators may write a mediation agreement that is dictated by the parties, will ask the parties to sign the agreement, and will provide the parties with copies of the statement.
-In signing the agreement, the parties agree to abide by the terms they have created.
+Individuals have the option of a written agreement.
+Once composed, the mediators will review the individual items and then ask each to sign the agreement.
+Each person will be given a copy of the statement.
+In signing the agreement, the individuals agree to abide by the terms they have created.
 Written agreement are not required yet can serve as a guide for the parties.

 |What Do the Mediators Do?|

-The mediators provide a private, confidential and safe environment for the parties’ discussion of the conflict.
-They listen carefully, seek clarification, and ask questions to promote the discussion.
+The mediators provide a private, confidential and safe environment for the individuals to discuss their conflict.
+The mediators listen carefully, seek clarification, and ask questions to promote the discussion.
 They help to keep the discussion on track and encourage you to explore alternatives, even ones that you have not thought of before.

 The mediators do not tell you what to do.
 They do not take sides, or offer suggestions and advice.
 They do not force you to come up with a solution.
 The mediators guide the discussion/problem solving process.
-The parties decide if and how to resolve the dispute.
-Most parties do want things to be better and are motivated to improve their working relationship and interactions.
+The individuals decide if and how to resolve the dispute.
+Most persons do want things to be better and are motivated to improve their working relationship and interactions.

 |What is My Role in the Mediation?|